omar-polo/plakar.io/content/audits/index.md

 ---

 ---
-Before tagging a first usable release, we decided to have the cryptography of plakar reviewed by a professional cryptographer to ensure we didn't make unfortunate decisions with regard to its design.
+Before releasing a usable version, we wanted an expert to examine our cryptographic design and confirm we hadn’t made any regrettable choices.

-We were lucky enough to have [Jean-Philippe Aumasson](https://www.aumasson.jp/) do the review and I personally could not have hoped for a more competent person: thank you !
+We were delighted to have [Jean-Philippe Aumasson](https://www.aumasson.jp/) take care of the review—a true privilege given the high level of confidence we have in his skills.

 _Below is the unedited review after of our original submission,_ _followed by the unedited remediation review after corrective steps._